 Your Degree Evaluation provides you with a comprehensive and up-to-date guide of your program requirements to graduation.
 Working with your advisor you will map out your personalized academic plan towards graduation.
 You can also utilize our program Academic Maps as a starting/reference guide, however, your personal plan may be different depending on when you joined the major and what your individual concentrations are within your personalized program.

-Schedule Planner (new for Fall 2021 registration) can assist students in planning their schedule.
+Schedule Planner can assist students in planning their schedule.
 Schedule Planner allows students to identify courses they need to take and helping them build possible schedules based around their availability and course preferences.

 If you are looking to change your major to Interdisciplinary Studies, please schedule an introduction meeting with us.